GetUSB.info Logo

 Double AA Rechargeable USB Battery – 4 Pack

-These are 1450mAh batteries that are rechargeable via standard USB port.
+These are 1450mAh AA batteries that recharge directly through a standard USB port.

 Continue Reading